James Garner (footballer, born 2001): Everton

 On 1 September 2022, Garner signed for Everton on a four-year deal, a decision which caused substantial backlash from Manchester United fans.
 The fee was reported to be of £9 million, with add-ons that could increase the fee to £15 million.

 Garner made his debut for Everton as a substitute in a 2–1 loss at home to Manchester United on 9 October 2022.

 On 27 September 2023, Garner scored his first goal for Everton in a 2–1 win away at Aston Villa in the third round of the EFL Cup.
 On 7 October, he scored his first Premier League goal in a 3–0 defeat of Bournemouth at Goodison Park.

 International career

 Garner was a youth international and represented England at under-17, under-18, under-19, under-20 and under-21 levels.
 Garner captained the under-17 side that reached the semi-finals of the 2018 UEFA European Under-17 Championship.
 On 13 October 2020, Garner made his debut for the under-20 team during a 2–0 victory over Wales at St. George's Park.

 On 27 August 2021, Garner received his first call up at under-21 level.
 On 7 September 2021, he made his under-21 debut during the 2–0 2023 UEFA European Under-21 Championship qualification win over Kosovo at Stadium MK.

 On 14 June 2023, Garner was included in the England squad for the 2023 UEFA European Under-21 Championship; a tournament the Young Lions ultimately went on to win.

+In March 2026, Garner received his first call-up to the England senior squad, ahead of home friendlies against Uruguay and Japan.
+On 27 March 2026, Garner made his debut during a 1–1 draw against Uruguay, and was awarded England Player of the Match.

+Style of play

+Garner has played in several midfield roles, including as a central midfielder.
+He has also been used in wider and defensive positions at club and youth international level.
+His style of play includes his passing range, set-piece delivery, and defensive work rate.